 Upon searching for Django web applications with enabled Debug Mode on Criminal IP (https://www.criminalip.io/), Database (hereinafter referred to as DB) accounts information and API Keys of more than 3,100 applications were found to be exposed on the internet.
 This implies that hackers are able to pocket corporate’s personal information and confidential documents without hassles.
-The CIP team searched for web applications such as Django and Laravel, as well as its related keywords to assess the severity of Credential leakage.
+To evaluate the extent of credential leakage, the CIP team searched for web applications, including Django and Laravel, and relevant keywords associated with these platforms.

-Credential, in the dictionary, is defined as ‘qualification’ and generally refers to evidence attesting one’s right and authority, such as your identification card and certificates.
-However, the term ‘Credential’ also applies to cloud environments and Oauth, like Facebook, where you use Access Key ID/Secret Key for social authentication.
+In the dictionary, credentials are defined as ‘qualification’ and generally refer to evidence attesting to one’s right and authority, such as your identification card and certificates.
+The term ‘credential’ is also used in cloud environments and OAuth systems, such as Facebook, where users may authenticate themselves by providing their Access Key ID and Secret Key.
 In recent days, the term Credential doesn’t necessarily mean authentication-related keys, but in a more comprehensive matter, to IP information of internal cloud VPC networks.

 How to Search for Credentials on Criminal IP Asset Search

 Searching for authentication-related keywords, such as Access Key ID and Secret Access Key, on Criminal IP Asset Search can often yield results of exposed credentials, including those used in OAuth or RESTful API authentication.

 - Access Key ID: Corresponds to the ID for a regular website (a.k.a Access Key)

 - Secret Access Key: Corresponds to the password for a regular website (a.k.a Secret Key)

 For example, Access Key types used in Amazon Cloud consist of the following: